Denmark beats Russia 4-1 to advance at Euro 2020

 Russia only needed a draw to advance and Artem Dzyuba got the visitors back in the match when he made it 2-1 from the penalty spot in the 70th.

+The Chelsea defender celebrated his goal by putting his hands to his ears.

+“It’s an internal joke we have,” Christensen said.
+“They call me the guy with the big ears.”

-After the final whistle, the whole Danish team formed a circle at the center of the field before doing a lap of honor in front of their serenading supporters.
+After the final whistle, the whole Danish team formed a circle at the center of the field to follow the last minutes of the Belgium game before doing a lap of honor in front of their serenading supporters.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports